What is epithelial tissue? Full Information

 Epithelial tissue forms the covering and lining.

-Example of covering – See our skin which is made up of epithelial tissue this is what our skin is doing our skin is surrounding the body from the outside means making a cover which is working as a protective layer.
+Example of covering: Our skin is made up of epithelial tissue.
+Our skin surrounds the body from the outside, making a cover that works as a protective layer.

-Similarly, the lining of the internal cavity (space) inside the body is also made up of epithelial tissue.
-Example of lining – You must have known about our alimentary canal, if you do not know, then there is no point in taking tension, I am telling you about it.
+Similarly, the lining of the internal cavity (space) inside the body also comprises epithelial tissue.
+An example of a lining is our alimentary canal.
+You must have known about it; if you do not, there is no point in taking tension; I am telling you about it.

 Our alimentary canal extends from the mouth to the anus.
 This alimentary canal is divided into different parts.
 Like – as the mouth, palate (hard palate, soft palate), pharynx, esophagus, stomach, small intestine, large intestine, rectum, and anus.

-Now a question must be arising in your mind what makes Mesoderm, then mesoderm makes the layer of our blood vessels.
+Now, you must ask yourself what makes Mesoderm, the layer of our blood vessels.

 Epithelial tissue is formed first in our body.

-Now if these two are read together, then it means to rise above someone.
+If these two are read together, it means rising above someone.
 This means that this tissue grows on someone, and now it comes to the point on whom this epithelial tissue grows.
-So this epithelial tissue grows over the connective tissue, hence it is called Epithelial tissue.
+This epithelial tissue grows over the connective tissue; hence, it is called epithelial tissue.

-But connective tissue and epithelial tissue are not adjacent to each other.
-There is a layer between these two tissues called the basement membrane.
+However, connective tissue and epithelial tissue are not adjacent to each other.
+A layer: A layer called the basement membrane separates these two tissues.

-Similarly, connective tissue secretes a chemical called Mucopolysaccharide on its upper side, and this chemical also forms a layer called Fibrous lamina.
+Similarly, connective tissue secretes a chemical called Mucopolysaccharide on its upper side, forming a Fibrous lamina layer.
 This layer also contains collagen fibers.
-Together these two levels are called the basement membrane.
-This basement membrane is at the non-cellular layer.
+These two levels are called the basement membrane at the non-cellular layer.

-This tissue is situated on top of a thin acellular membrane called the basement membrane.
+This tissue is on top of a thin acellular membrane called the basement membrane.

 Classification of epithelial tissue –